-1: God loves you and has a wonderful plan for your life.

-2: Human sin has separated us from God and His plan for us.

-3: Jesus is God's provision for human sin, through whom we can know God's love and plan for us.

-4: We must each invite Jesus to be our Saviour and Lord.
+- 1: God loves you and has a wonderful plan for your life. - 2: Human sin has separated us from God and His plan for us. - 3: Jesus is God's provision for human sin, through whom we can know God's love and plan for us. - 4: We must each invite Jesus to be our Saviour and Lord.

-The Four Spiritual Laws form the tracts and popular illustrations and The Three Circles.
+The Four Spiritual Laws form the basis of countless evangelistic tracts and popular illustrations such as the Bridge Illustration and The Three Circles.

-This approach is a reasoned salvation and the mechanism of and its remedy at the heart of the apostles, shared the Gospel.
+This approach is a reasoned explanation of the need for salvation and the mechanism of salvation.
+It puts explaining sin and its remedy at the heart of the gospel message.

+However, we have discovered that this is not the way Jesus, or the apostles, shared the Gospel.
 What reason does Paul give for sticking to the Gospel Jesus preached: